 The entire municipality generally has a flat topography (1:20) which poses no constraints in terms of urban and agricultural development.

-The south facing mountain slopes are climate change refuge areas and should be targeted for the protection of habitats given the expectation of increasingly hotter temperatures.
-The areas east of Smithfield and Zastron are very steep and may not be suitable for conventional urban expansion.
+• The south facing mountain slopes are climate change refuge areas and should be targeted for the protection of habitats given the expectation of increasingly hotter temperatures.